 - Good Harbor Bay

 Here is how to become an Adopt-A-Trail Volunteer:

-- Contact the Adopt-A-Trail Manager, Chuck Schaeffer to indicate your interest.
-The Coordinator will help you select a trail and help you through the process of getting signed up, becoming trained, and obtaining the materials you will need (including an Annual Pass to Sleeping Bear Dunes National Lakeshore. and a selection from various volunteer uniform items).
+- Contact the Adopt-A-Trail Manager, Jeff Brown to indicate your interest.
+The Manager will help you select a trail and help you through the process of getting signed up, becoming trained, and obtaining the materials you will need (including an Annual Pass to Sleeping Bear Dunes National Lakeshore. and a selection from various volunteer uniform items).

 - Sign up as a Volunteer-in-Park (VIP) at Sleeping Bear Dunes National Lakeshore.
 Download a Volunteer Agreement Form and take it to the Visitor Center in Empire.
 If you are already a VIP, we will add this job to your existing VIP profile.

 Description of Project: